alex-lt-kong/the-nitty-gritty/cpp/01_raii/README.md

     };
     ```

-    * Well yes, it doesn't suffer from NULL pointer dereference now.
+    * Well yes, it doesn't suffer from NULL pointer dereference.
 Awesome!
     What if the first `malloc()` succeeds and the second `malloc()`
     fails?
 A `bad_alloc` exception will be thrown, RAII's principle is followed.
-    But wait, what happend to the large amount of memory pointed by `curr_ptr0`?
+    But wait, what happend to the large amount of memory `malloc()`ed for abd
+    pointed by `curr_ptr0`?
 No one takes care of it.
-It will be left on heap lonely, forever!
-No, we
+It will be left on heap
-    need to handle this as well.
+    lonely, forever!
+No, we need to handle this as well.

 * Another version is prepared to handle this.
 Now we will manually `free()`
 the memory `malloc()`ed for the 1st pointer in case only the 2nd `malloc()`